The Update Process

 - Assembly of the core planning team and confirm commitment of the participating jurisdictions.

 - Collection of relevant studies, plans, and reports.

-- Assembly of a steering committee consisting of municipal representatives, and local and regional stakeholders that will help guide the process.
+- Assembly of a steering committee consisting of municipal representatives, and local and regional stakeholders that will help inform the process.

-- Assembly of communications resources that allow the public to be involved throughout the planning process.
+- Assembly of communications resources and development of a strategy that allows the public to be involved throughout the planning process.

 Phase 2: Risk Assessment

-- Identification of the location and geographic extent of the hazards that can affect the County’s resources and communities.
+- Identification of the hazards and the extent to which they can affect the County’s resources and communities.